BrennaBelletti/nrf9160dk_krypton_sample/README.rst

 After programming the sample to your board, test it by performing the following steps:

 1. Connect the USB cable and power on or reset your nRF9160 DK.
-#.
-Open a terminal emulator and observe that the sample starts, provisions certificates, connects to the LTE network and to google.com, and then sends an HTTP HEAD request.
+2. Open a terminal emulator and observe that the sample starts, provisions certificates, connects to the LTE network and to krypton.soracom.io, and then downloads all certificates.
-#.
-Observe that the HTTP HEAD request returns ``HTTP/1.1 200 OK``.
+3. Observe that the modem goes into an offline state and stores the downloaded credentials.
+4. Observe the modem come back online after storing credentials.
+5. Observe that the kit connects to the configured MQTT broker after it gets LTE connection.
+   Now the kit is ready to echo whatever data is sent to it on the configured subscribe topic (``MQTT_SUB_TOPIC``).
+6. Use an MQTT client like the [AWS IoT MQTT Client](https://docs.aws.amazon.com/iot/latest/developerguide/view-mqtt-messages.html) or mosquitto to subscribe to and publish data to the broker.
+   Observe that the kit publishes all data that you publish to ``MQTT_SUB_TOPIC`` on ``MQTT_PUB_TOPIC``.

 Sample Output
 =============